Ahmed-Ashraf-Marzouk/Elzoboon-CRM/README.md

 Feel free to reach out if you have any questions or feedback.
 We're excited to help businesses leverage AI for effective customer management and decision-making.

-Under supervision of **Walaa Hassan El-Ashmawi**, *Faculty of Computer Science, Misr International University*
+Under supervision of **Dr. Walaa Hassan El-Ashmawi**, *Faculty of Computer Science, Misr International University*